-Rubric criteria is established by the instructor with student input.
+Rubric criteria are established by the instructor with student input.
 Standards for academic performance are based upon the Visual and Performing Arts Content Standards for California Public Schools, Kindergarten Through Grade Twelve, Grades Nine-Twelve Proficient.
-Student portfolios for assessment are used to measure student growth and learning over time (one/two semesters and over several years).
+Student portfolios for assessment are used to measure student growth and learning over time (one/two semesters and a year).

-DATE OF LAST CONTENT REVISION: December 1982

-DATE OF CURRENT CONTENT REVISION: September 2004

-DATE OF BOARD APPROVAL: October 28, 2004
+DATE OF LAST CONTENT REVISION:December 1982DATE OF CURRENT CONTENT REVISION:September 2004DATE OF BOARD APPROVAL:October 28, 2004